Textualize/textual/docs/introduction.md

     Don't worry if you have never worked with CSS before.
 The dialect of CSS we use is greatly simplified over web based CSS and easy to learn!

-While its possible to set all styles for an app this way, it is rarely necessary.
+While it's possible to set all styles for an app this way, it is rarely necessary.
 Textual has support for CSS (Cascading Style Sheets), a technology used by web browsers.
 CSS files are data files loaded by your app which contain information about styles to apply to your widgets.

 Let's add a CSS file to our application.